MODERN SLAVERY STATEMENT

 The contracts that we put in place with our international student recruitment agents include a clause requiring the agent to confirm that they have read this Statement and commit to taking steps to ensure that there is no modern slavery or human trafficking in their own organisation or supply chains.
 We now also ask prospective agents about this when they are applying to become an agent for UWS.

-In 2024, we have added this clause to our collaborative agreements for transnational education and with further education partners.
+Our collaborative agreements for transnational education and with further education partners also include this clause.

 Key Performance Indicators